 Recently I took a trip to the Riviera Maya to be among the first ever to visit Hotel Xcaret Mexico both before its official opening and during its opening ceremony.
 I’ve put together this guide for those who want to escape to paradise but don’t have the skinny on where they can find it.

 What is paradise?
 For some its toes in the sand, exotic birds and Mai Thais by the sea. others, it’s any place that takes you away from your everyday life.
 For me, it’s a place far away from work, but close enough to return to work without being jetlagged, teeming with mythology and folklore, and visually breathtaking.
 Mai Thais by the sea welcomed.

 Tucked away in the Riviera Maya this all-inclusive luxury hotel is benchmarking paradise.
 Overlooking the Caribbean Sea and surrounded by ancient mythology adventures, it is the first eco-friendly resort built from the ground up in Latin America.
-All you have to do is pack your bags.
+All you have to do is pack your bags to reach there through Cancun Airport Transportation.
 Leave the rest to them.